compserv/tutoring-algorithm/README.md

 Running with the new rooms requires additional input/output mapping.

 1. Download the scheduler params from https://hkn.eecs.berkeley.edu/admin/tutor/params_for_scheduler?which=officer into a file in this directory named `base_params.json`
-2. Run `python process_input.py`.
-Modify start and end hours inside of python file as well as people doing review sessions and execs.
+2. Inside `process_input.py` modify start and end hours inside of python file as well as people doing review sessions and execs.
+To add people just do `execs = ["First Last", ...]` where First and Last name are from hkn.mu website, also do this for other variables, leaving them empty is fine.
+3. Run `python process_input.py`.
-3. Use the output `scheduler_input.json` file as input to the scheduler (see the Java instructions above)
+4. Use the output `scheduler_input.json` file as input to the scheduler (see the Java instructions above)
-4. Rename the scheduler output file to `output.json`
+5. Rename the scheduler output file to `output.json`
-5. Run `python change_output_ids.py`
+6. Run `python change_output_ids.py`
-6. Upload `upload_ready_output.json` to https://hkn.eecs.berkeley.edu/admin/tutor
+7. Upload `upload_ready_output.json` to https://hkn.eecs.berkeley.edu/admin/tutor

 There is also a `process_output.py` file which might be useful, but I havent used it.